aseo67/Top_Songs_Analysis/README.md

     ![Screenshot](https://github.com/aseo67/Top_Songs_Analysis/blob/main/Screenshots/3_DataAnalysis_AudioFeatTable.png)
     - The top ten songs for each feature were plotted in a bar chart; below is the chart for the 'danceability' feature.
     ![Screenshot](https://github.com/aseo67/Top_Songs_Analysis/blob/main/Screenshots/3_DataAnalysis_AudioFeatChart.png)
+    - Additional visualizations for each of the audio features are available on the flask dashboard.

 ## Machine Learning Model
 The last question to answer was: **Can we predict if a song can break into the top 20 positions, based on the song's musical features?**